monktastic/no-more-contempt/scratch/intros.md

+Consider the "bad people" of the world — the greedy bankers; the hypocritical CEOs; the corrupt politicians (and all who support them).
+Don't they know that they're doing wrong?
+Of course they do — which can only mean that they are _fundamentally morally defective,_ and it is our moral duty to stop them by any means necessary.
+But here's what we can't see.

+---

 We think that hating "bad people" is a sign of the good within us, but it's actually a sign of something _much darker_.

 ---

+It is always possible to see the Light in others — including those who convincingly seem not to have any.
+Doing so is far more important than you can imagine.
+Why?

+---

+Why do we hate "evil people?"
+It's not for the reason we probably think.

+---

+The greatest trick the Devil ever pulled was to convince us that he doesn't exist within our very own minds.

+---

 If you wish to defeat the evil in the world, you must first defeat the evil in your own mind.
-But why?
+Why?

+---

+How are people able to harm others without compunction, or to benefit themselves at the world's expense?
+Surely, they must be _bad people_ — in other words, _fundamentally morally defective._ How are we supposed to stop them?

+Anger is a completely natural, and even healthy, response to such misbehavior.
+But it is almost always accompanied by malice, contempt, or self-righteousness.
+These may feel healthy, too, but there's something crucial that we're overlooking.

 ---